Creates mapping classes for a bivariate map. These data will be stored

 If you are using pre-made factors, both factors must have the same number of levels as this value.

-A logical scalar; if TRUE
+A logical scalar; if TRUE, the intermediate factor

-variables created as part of the calculation of bi_class
+variables created as part of the calculation of bi_class will be

-(default), they will not be returned.
+retained.
+If FALSE (default), they will not be returned.

 An integer that is passed to base::cut()

-with a new variable bi_class
+A copy of .data with a new variable bi_class that contains

 combinations of values that correspond to an observations values for x

-.
+and y.
 This is the basis for applying a bivariate color palette.

 # quantile breaks, 2x2